-6.2.
-Performance Indicators
+5.5.
+Performance indicators

-- 422. Monitoring and Evaluation (M&E) of the Action Plan requires deciding which information provides the best measure of progress and performance.
-Guidance on M&E is given in a number of sources including EC (2013b).
-Arrangements to monitor and evaluate progress can focus on processes and outcomes of implemented actions in meeting objectives and should also be able to capture unintended maladaptive consequences. - 423.
-Identifying appropriate indicators should take account of the following: - Existing indicators and datasets, which may already measure the required outcomes or can be adjusted for the purposes of the action plan.
-To the extent feasible, indicators from the Eurostat database26 should be used, as well as from the information system for monitoring the government program and for implementation of the annual objectives of the administration of the CoM (Council for Administrative Reform 2010).
+303. In order to ensure the effectiveness, efficiency and equity of selected and implemented actions monitoring and evaluation of progress and performance is essential.
+Monitoring and evaluation requires deciding which information provides the best measure of progress and performance.
+Guidance on monitoring and evaluation is given in a number of sources including EC (2013b).
+Arrangements to monitor and evaluate progress can focus on processes and outcomes of implemented actions in meeting objectives and should also be able to capture unintended maladaptive consequences.

-http://ec.europa.eu/eurostat/portal/page/portal/eurostat/home Э --- ---
+304. Identifying appropriate indicators should take account of the following:

-- Other influences on the indicator parameters, which may partly account for progress (or lack of progress) toward objectives.
-This includes autonomous adaptation which may occur alongside planned actions. - The cost of collecting the information for the indicator which should not be more than the value of the information for M&E purposes. - 424.
-Each of the activities listed in the Action Plan includes a proposed indicator or set of indicators for monitoring performance (see Annex 3).
-To the extent possible, current and expected outcomes have been given.
+- Existing indicators and datasets which may already measure the required outcomes or can be adjusted for the purposes of the action plan.
+To the extent feasible indicators from the Eurostat database20 should be used, as well as from the information system for monitoring the Government program and for implementation of the annual objectives of the administration of the Council of Ministers (Council for Administrative Reform, 2010). - Other influences on the indicator parameters which may partly account for progress (or lack of progress) towards objectives.
+This includes autonomous adaptation which may occur alongside planned actions. - The cost of collecting the information for the indicator which should not be more than the value of the information for M&E purposes.

+305. Each of the activities listed in the draft Action Plan includes a proposed indicator or set of indicators for monitoring performance (see Annex 3).
+To the extent possible current and expected outcomes have been given.
 Further agreement and development of these indicators will be needed in consultation with implementing institutions.

-6.3.
-Concluding Comments

-- 425. The range of actions for each sector set out in this Action Plan provides a firm basis for implementation of the Climate Change Adaptation Strategy in the period up to 2030.
-The Action Plan should, however, be treated as an evolving document in that the range and detail of actions supporting each strategic objective will need to be fine-tuned and improved over time, as envisaged in the Monitoring and Reporting arrangements outlined above.
-A key role is to be played by the MoEW in leading and coordinating adaptation actions at the national level in cooperation with involved ministries and other institutions in line with this Strategy and Action Plan. - 426.
-A number of high priority actions have been identified (as outlined in Section 5.3) that should be the focus of implementation in the short term, since they provide an essential foundation for enabling other subsequent medium and long-term actions.
-These priority actions focus, in particular, on soft measures to raise awareness and promote education on climate change adaptation and build adaptation capacity and knowledge.
-In general, these high priority short-term actions have been assessed as no cost or low cost. - 427.
-Since mid- and long- term priorities are more investment intensive (for example, related to infrastructure improvement) this will allow time in the shorter term to assess and develop available and potential financial resources to support these actions.
-This should include exploring climate financing options in the post-2020 Multiannual Financial Framework.
-Pursuing such options, will also allow this Strategy and Action Plan to be a valuable tool in support of the mainstreaming of climate change into the EU budget for the programming period beyond 2020.
+To help the monitoring of progress of implementation, reports from the relevant stakeholders responsible for the implementation may be sought annually.
+Such a regular review of implementation of adaptation measures is necessary to guide adjustments in implementation processes and to allow for additional measures to be introduced where necessary.